yossidoctor/AI-Traffic-Lights-Controller/README.md

 ## Experimentation

 We measured the default behavior of traffic lights using a timer-based system (fixed cycle) and a sensor-based system (longest queue first) and found that the sensor-based system performed better for every cycle length.
 We then trained our Q-Learning agent for 10,000 episodes, each containing 50 vehicles.

+## Results

-The agent cut down the average waiting time of vehicles by up to 11% compared to the default behavior.
+Our Q-Learning agent reduced the average waiting time of vehicles by up to 11% compared to the default behavior.
 Additionally, the collision rate went down.
 Interestingly, training for 20,000 and 50,000 episodes did not improve the results further.

-## Results

-Our Q-Learning agent reduced the average waiting time of vehicles by up to 11%, and the genetic algorithm-based agent reduced the waiting time by up to 7%, compared to the default behavior.
+The genetic algorithm-based agent reduced the waiting time by up to 7%, compared to the default behavior.
 These results demonstrate the effectiveness of our approach to coordinating traffic lights using AI.

 ## Installation